A flexible class of latent variable models for the analysis of antibody response data: Introduction

 A key practical challenge in implementing the proposed framework is the computational burden associated with maximum likelihood estimation, which requires repeated numerical integration.
 To address this, we develop a computationally efficient alternative based on histogram-based $L_2$ minimum distance estimation that substantially reduces the computational burden.
 Our work builds on the $L_2$ error theory developed by \citet{scott2001parametric}, which establishes the criteria under which $L_2$ estimators converge to the true parameter values.
 We extend this framework to our latent variable modelling framework and establish consistency of the resulting estimator under appropriate regularity conditions.

 The remainder of the paper is organised as follows.
 Section~\ref{sec:framework} introduces the proposed latent variable modelling framework, contrasts it with alternative latent formulations, and presents both single-density and mixture specifications for the latent seroreactivity distribution.
 Section~\ref{sec:age_dependency} describes how age-dependent structure can be incorporated through mechanistic and data-driven parameterisations of both single Beta distributions and finite mixtures.
 Section~\ref{sec:inference} details maximum likelihood and histogram-based $L_2$ estimation procedures, establishes the consistency of the $L_2$ estimator, and describes model validation approaches.
-Section~\ref{sec:simulation} presents a comprehensive simulation study comparing the statistical and computational efficiency of $L_2$ and maximum likelihood estimation across epidemiologically relevant scenarios.
+Section~\ref{sec:simulation} presents two simulation studies: the first compares the statistical and computational efficiency of $L_2$ and maximum likelihood estimation, and the second evaluates the robustness of maximum likelihood estimation under model misspecification considering epidemiologically relevant data-generating mechanisms.
 Section~\ref{sec:applications} demonstrates the framework through applications to malaria serology data for AMA1 and MSP1 antigens, including age-stratified model comparisons.
 We conclude in Section~\ref{sec:discussion} with methodological implications and extensions to multivariate settings, spatial-temporal modelling, and high-dimensional omics applications.

 The R scripts of the analyses presented in this paper can be freely obtained at \url{github.com/giorgistat/latentv-model-paper}.
 These can be run on a simulated data-set available from the same link.